 Crossing the Threshold

-Examined against the background of the 500-year cycle of Neptune and Pluto that began during 1891-92, the years 1994-2017 promise to be a difficult phase leading humanity into either an age of global harmony and fullness or a global society of imposed and enforced unanimity, into another dark age of fascism.
+Examined against the background of the 500-year cycle of Neptune and Pluto that began during 1891-92, the years 1994-2017 promise to be a difficult phase leading humanity either toward an age of global harmony and fullness or into a totalitarian, authoritarian technocratic regime of imposed and enforced unanimity, into another dark age of fascism.

 Beginning late-1994, and continuing for more than 20 years, each year during December and January the planets Neptune and Pluto draw together forming a new series of septiles or near septiles.
 The two planets first realize an exact septile aspect during the last week of 2001 and the first week of 2002.
 Exact septiles are repeated every year until 7 February 2011, but the two are often found within orb of septile until about 2017.
 There will be a Jupiter-Saturn conjunction in 2020, about the time Neptune-Pluto enters sextile orb.
-Then, in 2025, Neptune and Pluto once again met in exact sextile, which may constitute a prelude to a truly new age ( for better or worse!), which may see its realization during or soon after 2030, when Jupiter-Saturn come into opposition.
+Then, in 2025, Neptune and Pluto once again meet in exact sextile, which may constitute a prelude to a truly new age ( for better or worse!), which may see its realization during or soon after 2030, when Jupiter-Saturn come into opposition.

 In view of developments following the Neptune-Pluto septiles of 1937-1939, the question begs asking: "Will the new series of Neptune-Pluto septiles bring a holocaust of the magnitude witnessed during the 1940s?"